 It’s the best way to clean off a lot of your gear that can’t go in the washing machine and should really be the first step even for the things you wash.

 Try to beat as much dust out of your clothes as you can before they go in.
 And I’d try a pre-soak and an extra rinse.

-You will almost instantly lose motivation and you’ll find yourself a year later trying to figure out what needs batteries and what needs washing, etc.
+You will almost instantly lose motivation and you’ll find yourself a year later trying to figure out what needs batteries and what crusty thing needs washing, etc.

 Make sure they use their air blowers to try to remove all the dust from under your car’s hood—the dust is corrosive.